-Researchers recognize the importance of pedestrian mobility and exercise in our daily routines.
-Fewer people accomplish the Surgeon General's daily exercise recommendations by foot travel, walking to public transit, or bicycling.
+public transit, or bicycling.
 Forty-eight percent of children walked to school in the 1969 but only 13 percent did so in 2009.
 The majority of working people drive alone to work.

-Through outreach to community members, ADS learned that the built environment remains an obstacle not only for people who live in remote areas that lack services, affordable, nutritious food, and convenient healthcare but also for people who live in urban centers.
+Through outreach to community members, ADS learned that poor design of transportation amenities, housing, buildings, and outdoor spaces remains an obstacle not only for people who live in remote areas that lack services, affordable, nutritious food, and convenient healthcare but also for people who live in urban centers.
 Older people with limited ability to get around with ease are particularly impacted.